lauragift21/giftegwuenu.dev/content/posts/web-accessibility.md

 ## Tips For Making Your Site Accessible on the Web

 I’ll be highlighting tips to help incorporate accessibility into your usual routine when building websites.
-Most of these tips can be implemented easily and will not impact the overall look and feel of your website.
+Most of these tips can be implemented without affecting your website's overall look and feel.

 **Add Alternative Text for Images**